 Hence, you will need to get some sort of freelancer, self-employed, or working visa in Germany if you are planning to stay more than 3 months at once.

-There are few residence permits options you can apply for depending on the person’e situation.
+There are a few residence permits options you can apply for depending on the person’s situation.

 German EU-Blue Card

-The main requirements to get a EU-Blue Card in Germany are:
+The main requirements to get an EU-Blue Card in Germany are:

 - have a job offer in Germany